cloudify-cosmo/flask-securest/flask_securest/userstores/examples/README.md

-# This folder contains user store implementations examples, not official.
+# This folder contains user store implementation examples, not official implementations.